prashant-kikani/prashant-kikani.github.io/_posts/2026-2-8-impossible-human.markdown

 If you were to place a bet on the existence of humans at the moment the universe began, it would have been the worst bet in cosmic history.

-We tend to look at our hands, our cities, and our history and assume that *Homo sapiens* were the inevitable destination of evolution.
+We tend to look at our hands, our cities, and our history and <a href="https://prashantkikani.com/blog/challenge-assumptions" target="_blank">assume</a> that *Homo sapiens* were the inevitable destination of evolution.
 We feel like the main characters of the story.
 But science tells a much more humbling-and frightening-truth.

 We are the beneficiaries of a series of catastrophic accidents, near-misses, and one-in-a-billion coincidences.
-This is the ultimate case of **Survivorship Bias**: because we survived, the path looks clear in hindsight.
+This is the ultimate case of **<a href="https://prashantkikani.com/blog/luck" target="_blank">Survivorship Bias</a>**: because we survived, the path looks clear in hindsight.
 But if we look closer, we see that at almost every turn, the universe tried to stop us from happening.

-Here is the scientific story of the "miracles" that allowed you to be here today.
+Here is the scientific story of the "<a href="https://prashantkikani.com/blog/god-of-the-gaps" target="_blank">miracles</a>" that allowed you to be here today.

 <br/>